antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ### JavaScript action
 Allows you to run "vanilla" JavaScript code within Logic Apps and can be used for a vast variety of tasks.
 The action can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.

 ## The Benchmark
 ### Use Case: Array Processing and Conditional Record Handling

-It is common in the real-world that data needs to be filtered and then processed based on various conditions.
-This benchmark will center around a straight forward use case on data processing.
+This benchmark will center around a straight forward use case on data processing and conditional handling.
 To get a better data sample of the performance, we will increase the amount of records by 500, up to 10000 records.

 #### Scenario Description:
 1. **Loop Over array:**